m-altieri/DNS-GT/README.md

 ### 1. Get the Data

-- Download the raw DNS traffic dataset (TI-2016) from https://ieee-dataport.org/documents/ti-2016-dns-dataset or //DATASET_URL// and save it in `<DATA_PATH>`.
+- Download the raw DNS traffic dataset (TI-2016) from https://ieee-dataport.org/documents/ti-2016-dns-dataset and save it in `<DATA_PATH>`.
 It should contain 10 folders: Day0, Day1, Day2, Day3, Day4, Day5, Day6, Day7, Day8 and Day9, for a total of 240 pcap files.
 The total size of the dataset should be around 113 GiB.